bubski/KGKernel1/README.md

 cursorcode 0: default cursor

 cursorcode 1: square cursor
-# Compiling the kernel
+# Compiling and emulating the kernel
-You can compile the kernel using `make` command.
+You can compile the kernel using `make` command and emulate the kernel using `qemu-system-i386 -kernel KGKernel1` command.